-French Polynesia’s largest airport is the Tahiti-Faa’a International Airport, which serves the capital city of Pape’ete.
-This island paradise is quite expensive, with even budget travelers facing minimum prices of $50 per day.
-June through August are the tourism peak season in French Polynesia, when temperatures dip slightly to a range of 20 – 30˚C (70-85º F).
+French Polynesia’s largest airport is the Tahiti-Faa’a International Airport, which serves the capital city of Papeete.
+This island paradise is quite expensive, with even budget travellers facing minimum prices of $50 per day.
+June through August are the tourism peak season in French Polynesia when temperatures dip slightly to a range of 20 – 30˚C (70-85º F).
 For the rest of the year, expect temperatures between 24 and 32˚C (75-90ºF).
-Jewelry, tattoos and alcohol are commonly available souvenirs from French Polynesia.
+Jewellery, tattoos and alcohol are commonly available souvenirs from French Polynesia.

 As the name suggests, French Polynesia is not its own country, but rather an overseas territory of the French.
 However, the islands haven’t always been under French control.
 The original inhabitants of French Polynesia were ethnic Polynesians, who likely reached the islands during the Great Polynesian Migration beginning in 1500 BCE.
 It is believed that the Marquesas Islands were the first to be settled.
 It took nearly 2000 years for all of the islands to be settled, making French Polynesia one of the last places ever settled by humans.
 Even today, ethnic Polynesians make up the majority of the inhabitants of French Polynesia.